hchiam/learning-css/README.md

 - you might want to use `user-select: none;` to disable mobile from selecting text on a button you clicked

-- FOIT = Flash Of Invisible Text
+- FOIT = Flash Of Invisible Text (showing no font until downloaded font)
-- FOUT = Flash Of Unstyled Text
+- FOUT = Flash Of Unstyled Text (showing fallback font until downloaded font)

 - system font stack = no network request, no font flash, wide language coverage, works across OSs/systems/platforms, and matches user device conventions: https://systemfontstack.com